dtp27/dtp27/README.md

-- 👋 Hi, I'm Dan
+- 🤘 Hi, I'm Dan
-- 👀 I’m interested in web development
+- 🔥 I’m interested in web development
-- 🌱 I’m currently learning the fundamentals of web development
+- 🎓 I’m currently learning the fundamentals of web development
-- 💞️ I’m looking to collaborate on web projects
+- 🤝 looking to collaborate on web projects
 - 📫 How to reach me dantpage27@gmail.com

 <!---